56aaand/unix_project_workbench/README.md

-#Unix Workbench Project for Bash, Make, Git, and GitHub guessinggame.sh
+# Unix Workbench Project for Bash, Make, Git, and GitHub guessinggame.sh
-Tue Dec 26 16:22:02 EST 2017
+* This makefile was executed on: 2017-12-26:17:55:57
-* There were 1 lines in guessinggame.sh
+* There were 27 lines in guessinggame.sh